Tomasz Bajerski

 Tomasz Bajerski (born 9 September 1975 in Toruń, Poland) is a former motorcycle speedway rider from Poland.
 He earned three international caps for the Poland national speedway team.

 Career

 Bajerski rode in the 2003 Speedway Grand Prix.
 He was won Team Polish Champion title in 2001 and Individual U-21 Polish Champion titles in 1993 and 1996.

-In the British leagues, Exeter Falcons wanted to sign him in 1995 before he actually rode for King's Lynn Stars, Oxford Cheetahs and Peterborough Panthers in the British speedway leagues.
+In the British leagues, Exeter Falcons wanted to sign Bajerski in 1995 before he actually rode for King's Lynn Stars, Oxford Cheetahs and Peterborough Panthers in the British speedway leagues.